 The Church of England in Marsden and Slaithwaite is made up of three churches: St Bartholomew’s in Marsden, St James in Slaithwaite, and ‘Shred‘ (a mission Church) in Upper Slaithwaite.
 We come to church because we believe that God loves us and we want to celebrate that.
 We want our faith to blossom, to recognise the blessings that God has given us and to share those blessings with the world around us.
 You will see our faith in action in our Community Cafés, when we freely offer hospitality, warmth, and good food.
 We also host festivals and concerts to support our local community.
-Here is what is happening on a regular basis:

 Community Cafés & Warm Spaces